 The Class B “CS” AIS should comprise:

-– A communication processor, capable of operating in a part of the VHF maritime mobile service band, in support of short-range, VHF, applications.
+– A communication processor, capable of operating in a part of the VHF maritime mobile service (MMS) frequency band, in support of short-range, VHF, applications.

-– At least one transmitter and three receiving processes, two for TDMA and one for DSC on channel 70.
-The DSC process may use the receiving resources on a time-share basis as described in § 4.2.1.6.
-Outside the DSC receiving periods the two TDMA receiving processes should work independently and simultaneously on AIS channels A and B.
+– At least one transmitter and two receiving processes for TDMA.
+The two TDMA receiving processes should work independently and simultaneously on AIS channels A and B.

-– [A means for automatic channel switching in the maritime mobile band (by Message 22 and DSC; Message 22 should have precedence).
-Manual channel switching should not be provided.]
+– []

 – An internal GNSS position sensor, which provides a resolution of one ten thousandth of a minute of arc and uses the WGS-84 datum (see § 3.3).